Chase Freedom Review – 5% Cash Back On Rotating Categories

 - 5% rotating categories

-- Card earns Chase UR points which can be transferred to Hotel or Airline partners at a 1:1 rate if you have a Chase Sapphire Preferred, Ink Bold or Ink Plus.
+- Card earns Chase UR points which can be transferred to Hotel or Airline partners at a 1:1 rate if you have a Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Ink Preferred (Business)

 What Credit Score Is Required